SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 5. Destroy the serializer (esp if you like your memory back)
 6. Rinse / repeat for every file

-Do not get me wrong, there is nothing wrong with this path specifically but it is wasteful and if anything goes wrong or you mistyped something in the XML, it will only fall down flat on its face when you run/load that file.&nbsp; You can just create a separate tool to validate the XML for you but that is even more work to do.
+Do not get me wrong, there is nothing wrong with this path specifically but it is wasteful and if anything goes wrong or you mistyped something in the XML, it will only fall down flat on its face when you run/load that file.
+You can just create a separate tool to validate the XML for you but that is even more work to do.

 With the content pipeline in MonoGame however, the majority of this work is done offline when you are building your project, in fact the XML validation happens inside the pipeline itself so you do not even need the game in order to test and build the XML, it can all be done separately and you know it will all “just work”™.

 Another benefit is both size and compression.
 When using the Content Pipeline, all the assets are specifically serialized and compressed for each platform to cater with all their specific differences.
 How you binary serialize and deserialize on one platform is different to some others (just ask console developers!).

 Lastly is ease of use and support.
-With MonoGame, we inherited the IntermediateSerializer which the XNA god Shawn Hargreaves created for XNA.&nbsp; This little helper which he crafted between builds, greatly helps with serialization and can even support lists and dictionaries out of the box (as well as some xml performance improvements).
+With MonoGame, we inherited the IntermediateSerializer which the XNA god Shawn Hargreaves created for XNA.
+This little helper which he crafted between builds, greatly helps with serialization and can even support lists and dictionaries out of the box (as well as some xml performance improvements).
 That combined with turning every XML asset in to “just another asset” which is loaded from the Content Pipeline just like anything else, loading it becomes as simple as _Content.Load\<MyXML\>_, easy.

 # Setting up your data